react-querybuilder/react-querybuilder/website/versioned_docs/version-7/migrate.md

 ### Standalone layout stylesheet

 Default layout styles (flex direction, alignment, spacing, etc.) are now available as a standalone stylesheet `query-builder-layout.css`/`.scss`.
-The default stylesheet, `query-builder.css`/`.scss`, contains the layout styles along with the more aesthetic styles like colors and border styles.
-The effective styles—both layout and aesthetic—of the default stylesheet have not changed from version 6.
+The default stylesheet, `query-builder.css`/`.scss`, contains the layout styles along with the more decorative styles like colors and border styles.
+The effective styles—both layout and decorative—of the default stylesheet have not changed from version 6.

 ### Field data passed to `get*` callbacks